mndrix/merge-this/README.md

 performs the merge and we evaluate the results.
 The goal is to codify many software revision patterns in this fashion.

-Each test case contains on a small C program.
+Each test case contains one small C program.
 The branches modify this program in different ways.
 For a test to pass all of the following must work: